sage-darling/Project-JAAB/README.md

 `[Menu Item Name]`: edit this area to be the next menu item that will be after the person selects whatever the `[Header Name]` is.
 In the case of above, this is `Menu Item Name`.

 `[addin name everyone sees]`: edit this to be the name you want everyone to see for this addin.
 It doesn't need to match anything anywhere else but this is how the person will recognize this addin to use.
 In the case of above, this is `addin name everyone sees`. **IMPORTANT NOTE: Do not edit the TOOLTAG part of this line in the template.
 Only edit the [addin name everyone sees] part.
-TOOLTAG automatically adds the version info to the naming, should `tag_suffix` input from the action be 1**
+TOOLTAG automatically adds the version info to the naming**

 `AdDinIDDoNotTouCHY`: This key says Do Not Touchy for a reason.
 Therefore, do not touchy.
 This value is pulled from input `addin_id` from the action.
 Typically it is something along the lines of `com.companyname.uniquetoolname`.
+In the event you modify this file and have multiple lines that need to pull this value, Project JAAB will replace the `AdDinIDDoNotTouCHY` key with the `addin_id` input whereever it is used.
+Feel free to use it in another line, should you choose.

 `[name of jsl file in addin]`: edit this to be the name of the .jsl you are packaging as the addin.
 This is the .jsl code you have written and want JMP to recognize and execute when a person clicks this button.
 Because of the path information above, you only need the jsl name here.
 Make sure to keep the `.jsl` at the end so that JMP will recognize the code to execute.
 If this does not match your jsl filename, the button becomes effectively useless.

 `[Write a caption to describe the addin]`: edit this to say whatever you want!
 When a person hovers in JMP over the `[addin name everyone sees]` this caption will appear to describe what the addin does.
 Try to keep this as a relatively short description.
 1 sentence tops.
 The above example shows "Write a caption to describe the addin"

 `[Choose a symbol]`: Here you can get creative about what you want your symbol to look like!
 This is the symbol that exists next to `addin name everyone sees`.
 JMP has many `"builtin"` ones you can leverage by using the name that JMP recognizes.
 If you are unsure, an Addin exists [here](https://community.jmp.com/t5/JMP-Add-Ins/Built-In-JMP-Icons/ta-p/42251#:~:text=Description,be%20set%20as%20window%20icons.) that can help you pick what this is.
 Find your symbol from this addin, click it, find the Icon Name, and paste that into the `[Choose a symbol]` location.
+PRO TIP: You can also set this to be your own image, should you have an image you just can't live without.
+Change `<jm:icon type="builtin">[Choose a symbol]</jm:icon>` to `<jm:icon type="path">$ADDIN_HOME(AdDinIDDoNotTouCHY)\[name of JPG inside the addin]</jm:icon>`.
+Replace `[name of JPG inside the addin]` with the name of the JPG image that is saved inside the repository.
+Viola!
+You will have your own image as the icon for your addin.

 Now your `jmpcust_txt_file` input is complete! :sparkles: :sparkles: